dksynth/MONSOON-4U/README.md

 gerbers are in the ZIP and DIPTRACE files are there for you to check out

-A BOM has been uploaded but please double check things as you go!
+A .CSV BOM has been uploaded but please double check things as you go!